 What’s a party without food?
 What’s a German party without sausages?
 I was in Germany for six days and I can assure you that I had a sausage for breakfast, lunch and dinner by choice!
 There are so many different German sausages (bratwurst and Weißwürste or “white sausage” for example) but to make it traditional your sausage should be accompanied with sweet mustard, sauerkraut and rye bread or a pretzel.
 If you’re in the cooking mood, you can also have potato salad (or Kartoffelsalat which is a potato salad with bacon and onion bits) as a side dish.
 Fun fact: the only time I saw chicken on the menu was at this festival.
 Chicken was actually considered a carnival food!

 4. Good Beer

 Scratch that.
 The BEST beer.
 Specially brewed beer is crafted for these kind of festivals.
 I wasn’t a huge fan of beer until I went to Germany.
-My very first day we went to the city of Resenburg and visited the Spatial Brewery.
+My very first day we went to the city of Regensburg and visited the Spital Brewery (or in German, the Spital Brauerei).
 After a tour of the brewery, and learning how ale is made, we did a little beer tasting.
 Beer is made out of wheat, rye, barley, oats and so on.
 Depending on how much of each starch ingredient is used, the beer could be a pale ale, stout, mild, wheat, lambic or lager beer.
 Thanks to new technology there are endless hops (flavoured beer) that gives us amazing new tastes like chocolate ale.
-Let’s just say that the bottles were flowing at the Spatial Brewery.
+Let’s just say that the bottles were flowing at the Spital Brewery.
 I quickly learned that I really enjoy smooth, wheat beer (or Weizenbier/Weißbier beer) but for your volksfest, you should have a variety of German beers available – you might find a new favourite!

 5. Fun and Games